 Subscribe to this Lawfare contributor via RSS.

 In the world of kinetic military operations, collateral damage is typically straightforward to assess because of well-established definitions, well-understood weapon characteristics, and reasonably well-defined legal and policy frameworks.
-Sasha Romanosky and Zachary Goldman discuss the challenges of extending this framework to cyberattacks with non-physical consequences.
+In traditional warfare, collateral damage occurs when a hostile action causes unintended physical damage to civilian persons or objects.